 - Your Business Network.
 Fellow business individuals that understand the industry, have done the tests, failed and succeeded, and have a network of their own.
 These people will certainly help with the business end of things.

-What to Survey
+User Surveys: What to Check

 Once you have an idea of who you’ll survey it’ll then come down to what kind of information you seek.

 - Usability.
 Find out what people feel about using your website and how you can improve its functionality.
 An increase in usability means an easier progression through the site and eventually onward to the affiliate offers.

 - Copy.
 Try to get a response to your copy and how you can reword it to improve its effectiveness.
 Ask what headlines they enjoy, what CTA copy got their click, or how to fix the tone of your work.